 OE's Energy Storage Program

 As energy storage technology may be applied to a number of areas that differ in power and energy requirements, OE's Energy Storage Program performs research and development on a wide variety of storage technologies.
-This broad technology base includes batteries (both conventional and advanced), flywheels, electrochemical capacitors, superconducting magnetic energy storage (SMES), power electronics, and control systems.
+This broad technology base includes batteries (both conventional and advanced), electrochemical capacitors, flywheels, power electronics, control systems, and software tools for storage optimization and sizing.
 The Energy Storage Program works closely with industry partners, and many of its projects are highly cost-shared.

-The Program collaborates with utilities and State energy organizations such as the California Energy Commission and New York State Energy Research and Development Authority to field major pioneering storage installations that are several-megawatts in size.
-It also supports analytical studies on the technical and economic performance of storage technologies.
+The Program also collaborates with utilities and State energy organizations such as the California Energy Commission, Massachusetts Clean Energy Center (MASS CEC), Oregon DOE, Vermont, Hawaii, Washington, and New York State Energy Research and Development Authority (NYSERDA), to name a few, to design, procure, install, and commission major pioneering storage installations that are up to several megawatts in size.
+It also supports analytical studies on the technical and economic performance of storage technologies as well as technical evaluations of both ES systems components and operating systems.
 Enhanced energy storage can provide multiple benefits to both the power industry and its customers.
 Among these benefits are:

 - Improved power quality and the reliable delivery of electricity to customers;